Because no autopsy was ever performed, the truth about how Jim Morrison died in his Paris bathtub at age 27 has remained murky for decades.

-According to singer Marianne Faithfull, it was her ex-boyfriend Jean de Breiteuil who supplied Morrison with the heroin that killed him.
+But according to singer Marianne Faithfull, it was her ex-boyfriend Jean de Breiteuil who supplied Morrison with the heroin that killed him.

-“I mean I’m sure it was an accident,” she said.
+“I mean, I’m sure it was an accident,” she said.
 “Poor bastard.
 The smack was too strong?
 Yeah.
 And he died.”

 And yet another wild rumor claims that Morrison took heroin by mistake that night because he thought it was cocaine instead.